mussatto/mussatto.github.io/_posts/2020-08-15-kotlin-lists-operations.markdown

 categories: kotlin lists operations
 ---

+From the series "Stuff I always forget how to do and have to google"

 This is a small collection of useful list functions to use on Kotlin.

 ## Lists used in this examples